trinker/termco/README.md

 ### Pre Coded Data

 The `evaluate` function is a more formal method of evaluation than `validate_model`.
-The `evaluate` function yields a test a model's accuracy, precision, and recall using macro and micro averages of the confusion matrices for each tag as outlined by [Dan Jurafsky & Chris Manning](https://www.youtube.com/watch?v=OwwdYHWRB5E&index=31&list=PL6397E4B26D00A269).
+The `evaluate` function yields a test a model’s accuracy, precision, and recall using macro and micro averages of the confusion matrices for each tag as outlined by [Dan Jurafsky & Chris Manning](https://www.youtube.com/watch?v=OwwdYHWRB5E&index=31&list=PL6397E4B26D00A269).
 The function requires a known, human coded sample.
-In the example below I randomly generate "known human coded tagged" vector.
+In the example below I randomly generate “known human coded tagged” vector.
 Obviously, this is for demonstration purposes.
 The model outputs a pretty printing of a list.
 Note that if a larger, known tagging set of data is available the user may want to strongly consider machine learning models (see: